jphp-group/jphp/README.md

 [![Build Status](https://travis-ci.org/dim-s/jphp.png?branch=master)](https://travis-ci.org/dim-s/jphp)

-JPHP is a new implementation for PHP which uses Java VM.
+JPHP is a new implementation for PHP which uses the Java VM.
 It supports many features of the PHP language (5.3+).
-How it works?
-JPHP is a compiler like `javac`, it compiles php sources to JVM bytecode and than can execute the result on Java VM.
+How does it work?
+JPHP is a compiler like `javac`, it compiles php sources to JVM bytecode and than can execute the result on the Java VM.

 Supports: JDK 1.6+ (OpenJDK, Oracle)

 ### Goals

-JPHP is not a replacement for Zend PHP engine or Facebook HHVM.
-We don't plan to implement the zend runtime libraries (e.g. Curl, PRCE, etc.) for JPHP.
-Our project has been started at October 2013 year.
+JPHP is not a replacement for the Zend PHP engine or Facebook HHVM.
+We don’t plan to implement the zend runtime libraries (e.g. Curl, PRCE, etc.) for JPHP.
+Our project started October 2013.
 There was a few reasons for that:

 1. Using the all java libraries in PHP.
 2. Upgrading performance via JIT and JVM
-3. Replacing the ugly runtime library of Zend PHP on better runtime library.
+3. Replacing the ugly runtime library of Zend PHP with a better runtime library.
-4. Using the PHP language not only in WEB
+4. Using the PHP language not only on the web
 5. Also: unicode for strings and threads